 Very much at home in the Italian operatic repertoire of Verdi and Puccini, Leah Crocetto made her European debut as Leonora in Il trovatore with Opéra National de Bordeaux, followed by debuts at the Arena di Verona and North Carolina Opera.
 She sang her first performances in Venice as Desdemona in Otello at Teatro la Fenice.
-She reprised the role with the company in their tour of Japan, as well as with Frankfurt Opera in her company debut.
-She has debuted with the Israeli Opera as Luisa Miller, as Suor Angelica and Liù in Turandot for San Francisco Opera, and sang her first performances as Anna in Rossini’s Maometto II with The Santa Fe Opera, in a new production by David Alden.
+She reprised the role with the company on their tour of Japan, as well as with Frankfurt Opera for her company debut.
+She has debuted with the Israeli Opera as Luisa Miller, as Suor Angelica, and Liù in Turandot for San Francisco Opera, and sang her first performances as Anna in Rossini’s Maometto II with The Santa Fe Opera, in a new production by David Alden.

-On the concert stage, Ms. Crocetto has sung Verdi’s Requiem with Riccardo Muti and the Chicago Symphony Orchestra, with the Los Angeles Philharmonic under Gustavo Dudamel, and also with the Calgary Philharmonic, the Columbus Symphony and Albany Symphony.
+On the concert stage, Ms. Crocetto has sung Verdi’s Requiem with Riccardo Muti and the Chicago Symphony Orchestra, with the Los Angeles Philharmonic under Gustavo Dudamel, and also with the Calgary Philharmonic, the Columbus Symphony, and Albany Symphony.
 She sang Beethoven’s Symphony No. 9 with Rafael Frühbeck de Burgos and the Los Angeles Philharmonic at The Hollywood Bowl, Pergolesi’s Stabat Mater in concert with San Francisco Opera and Nicola Luisotti, and Mahler’s Symphony No. 2 “Resurrection” at the Grand Tetons Music Festival with Donald Runnicles.
-She returned to her hometown for a gala concert of opera and musical theatre with the Adrian Symphony Orchestra, and was featured in a gala opera concert with the Toronto Symphony.
+She returned to her hometown for a gala concert of opera and musical theatre with the Adrian Symphony Orchestra and was featured in a gala opera concert with the Toronto Symphony.
 She was presented in a Schwabacher Recital for the San Francisco Opera and sang Handel’s Messiah in Anchorage.

 Leah Crocetto represented the United States at the BBC Cardiff Singer of the World Competition, where she was a finalist in the Song Competition.
 She is a Grand Finals Winner of the Metropolitan Opera National Council Auditions and was the First Place Winner, People’s Choice and the Spanish Prize Winner of the José Iturbi International Music Competition, and winner of the Bel Canto Foundation competition.
-A former Adler fellow at San Francisco Opera, Ms. Crocetto appears frequently with the company.
+A former Adler fellow at San Francisco Opera, Ms. Crocetto frequently appears with the company.

 Ms. Crocetto holds degrees from Siena Heights University in acting performance and Moody Bible Institute in vocal studies.
-She was a participant in the Sarasota Opera Apprentice Artists Program where she appeared in Le nozze di Figaro and in La Rondine.
+She was a participant in the Sarasota Opera Apprentice Artists Program, where she appeared in Le nozze di Figaro and La Rondine.
 She was a member of San Francisco Opera’s Merola Opera Program, where she performed scenes from Manon, Don Pasquale and sang the roles of two Verdi heroines, Luisa Miller and Leonora in Il trovatore on the Grand Finale Concert.
 Of this performance, San Francisco Chronicle said Crocetto has a “powerful Verdi voice and formidable precision technique, and intensity that amplifies an already huge voice, and an innate, irresistible musicality.”
-San Francisco Classical voice said, “In thirty years of exciting discoveries, listening to each group of Merolini for the first time, I have never experienced a singer as complete and awesome as Crocetto.”
+San Francisco Classical Voice said, “In thirty years of exciting discoveries, listening to each group of Merolini for the first time, I have never experienced a singer as complete and awesome as Crocetto.”